wangywUST/wangywust.github.io/Course/lecture_1.md

 <div style="text-align: center;">
   <img src="./Course/fig_1.jpg" width="50%">
-  <p style="margin-top: 10px;">More than 7,000 languages are spoken around the world today, shaping how we describe and perceive the world around us.</p>
+  <p style="margin-top: 10px;">More than 7,000 languages are spoken around the world today, shaping how we describe and perceive the world around us.
+Source: https://www.snexplores.org/article/lets-learn-about-the-science-of-language</p>
 </div>

 #### Text in Language